 If a host is to be removed from the automatic updates, alter its setting with the Install agent updater (Linux, Windows) rule set so that the update plug-in is deactivated there.
 At the next regular update the agent itself then removes its own updater!

 It goes without saying that the update can then only be reactivated by the manual installation of a new agent package!
 The registration is retained and does not have to be renewed.

-Should you want to move to a new Checkmk instance without losing the hosts registered on the server, it should be noted that for a successful agent update process the following information on server and host must match:
+Should you want to move to a new Checkmk site in a single-site setup without losing the hosts registered on the server, it should be noted that for a successful agent update process the following information on server and host must match:

 The name under which the host is monitored and registered